agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 [car_switrs]: {% post_url 2016-12-02-switrs_crashes_by_date %}
 [mc_switrs]: {% post_url 2017-02-21-switrs_motorcycle_crashes_by_date %}

-I have been commuting on my bike for years now, and before I had kids I put in thousands of miles a year for fun.
+I have been commuting on my bike for years now, and when I was younger I used to put in thousands of miles a year for fun.
+So knowing more about when accidents happen is something I am very interested in.

 As per usual, the Jupyter notebook used to perform this analysis can be found [here][notebook] ([rendered on Github][rendered]).